Skip to Main Content

 What should I be feeling at 7 weeks pregnant?

-• With the strange cravings for food, you may also find you dislike foods (and food aromas) that have traditionally been favorites.
+• With the strange cravings for food, you may also find yourself repulsed by the aroma of foods that have traditionally been favorites.

-• By week seven, you may have grown a bra size.
+• By week 7, you’ll probably already have grown a bra size.
 Switching to a maternity bra can provide some support and relief from the aches and growing pains as your breasts evolve into a food source.

-• Keep up your part by being good to your body with regular exercise, plenty of rest, and nutritious food.
+• You’ve made baby a safe space.
+Between the development of the placenta and the formation of a mucus plug in your cervix, your baby’s all cozy to grow.
+Keep up your part by being good to your body with regular exercise, plenty of rest and nutritious food.

 How big is your baby at 7 weeks pregnant?